twopiharris/simpleGE/README.md

 The sprite class is the workhorse of simpleGE.
 It can be used as-is or (more commonly) subclassed to create the various elements in your code.

+### Constructor
+mySprite = simpleGE.Sprite(scene)
+The scene parameter is the name of the scene that the sprite belongs to This allows communication between sprites and the scene, and the other sprites

+### Inherited Properties
+The simpleGE Sprite class is inherited from the pygame Sprite.
+So it has access to the pygame.Sprite's two properties:
+* **image** - This represents the image to display.
+It is a pygame Surface object.
+Normally you will use simpleGE's methods manipulate the image, but if you wish to manipulate it directly, you can do so.
+* **rect** - the rect is a pygame.Rect object, which represents the size and position of the sprite.
+You shouldn't need to work with this directly, as simpleGE does everything you might need from the rect object.

+  In general, you should use the simpleGE techniques first, and if there is something you need that simpleGE cannot do, use the image or rect object directly.

 ### Position Properties
 * **x** - the x position of the center of the sprite
 * **y** - the y position of the center of the sprite